felixbruckmaier/aquacrop/README.md

 Available at: https://www.sciencedirect.com/science/article/pii/S0378377416304589
 - SAFE toolbox: Pianosi, F., Sarrazin, F. and Wagener, T. (2015), ‘A matlab toolbox for global sensitivity analysis’, Environmental Modelling Software 70, 80–85.
 Available at: https://www.sciencedirect.com/science/article/pii/S1364815215001188
 - xlswritefig.m: Michelle Hirsch (2022). xlswritefig (https://github.com/michellehirsch/xlswritefig), GitHub.
 Retrieved December 8, 2022.

+## Supplementary_Resources
+_Background/ motivation for developing the tool, and its description and testing:_
+- Bruckmaier, F. (2022), ‘Development of a Matlab tool for automatic sensitivity and uncertainty analysis of the AquaCrop-OS model in data-scarce regions’.
+[Unpublished master's thesis].
+Chair of Hydrology and River Basin Management, TUM Department of Civil, Geo and Environmental Engineering, Technical University of Munich.
+Available at: [http://dx.doi.org/10.13140/RG.2.2.15557.93920](http://dx.doi.org/10.13140/RG.2.2.35402.13765).

+_Background/ motivation for developing the tool - in more detail:_
+- Bruckmaier, F. (2021), ‘Quantification of yield loss due to water and temperaturestress with AquaCrop for wheat in Northern India’.
+[Unpublished study project].
+Chair of Hydrology and River Basin Management, TUM Department of Civil, Geo and Environmental Engineering, Technical University of Munich.
+Available at: [http://dx.doi.org/10.13140/RG.2.2.15557.93920](http://dx.doi.org/10.13140/RG.2.2.15557.93920).